To improve lives by

 As a Tocqueville Society member, you play a vital role in developing the leadership and resources that enable United Way to have the greatest impact in our community.
 You are joined by other leading San Diegans committed at the highest level to improving lives.
 We ask that you help United Way in its mission to provide real solutions to San Diego’s most pressing problems, while creating more possibilities for all.
 Your gift could transform our community forever.

-For more information about the Tocqueville Society, contact Lisa Alexander at 858.636.4154 or email@example.com.
+For more information about the Tocqueville Society, contact Holly Baughman at 858.636.4157 or firstname.lastname@example.org.

 Alexis de Tocqueville